CSCfi/csc-user-guide/docs/cloud/pouta/launch-vm-from-web-gui.md

-# Launching a virtual machine in the cPouta web interface
+# Creating a virtual machine in Pouta

 !!!
 Warning